CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-4.md

         """Run focused test with ticket creation."""
         test_queries = [
-            "What is the company's policy on remote work and flexible hours?", "What are the meal allowance limits for domestic business travel?", ]
+            "What is the company's policy on remote work and flexible hours?", "What are the meal allowance limits for domestic business travel?"
+        ]

         print("🧪 Running focused batch tests with grounded data integration...\n")